This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Diabetes Mellitus Type 1 In Children

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 WHILE YOU ARE HERE:

-A consent form is a legal document that explains the tests, treatments, or procedures that your child may need.
+is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

-is a small tube placed in your vein that is used to give you medicine or liquids.
+is a small tube placed in your child's vein that is used to give him medicine or liquids.

-- Blood sugar checks: Your child's blood sugar level may be checked many times each day.
+- Blood glucose tests may be checked 3 times a day or more.
 This is usually done before meals and at bedtime.
-His blood is tested in a glucose monitor.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.